jwnfld3/azure-access-mgmt/README.md

 # Microsoft Entra ID Identity and Access Management

 ## Definition: Entra ID Identity & Access Management (IAM)
-Microsoft Entra ID Identity & Access Management (IAM) is a cloud-based identity solution that enables organizations to securely manage user access to applications, devices, and data.
-It provides authentication, authorization, and governance capabilities, ensuring that only authorized users can access critical resources while maintaining compliance with security policies.
+Microsoft Entra ID Identity and Access Management is a cloud based identity service that enables organizations to securely manage user authentication and access to applications, devices, and organizational resources.
+It provides authentication, authorization, and identity governance capabilities to ensure that only authorized users can access critical systems while maintaining compliance with organizational security policies.

 ### Who:
 This lab is designed for **cybersecurity professionals, cloud administrators, and IT security analysts** looking to gain hands-on experience in securing identities in **Entra ID (formerly Azure AD)**.